stomp/stomp-spec/src/stomp-specification-1.1.md

     ack:client

     ^@

-The body of the `SUBSCRIBE` frame is ignored.

 If the sever cannot successfully create the subscriptions, for any reason, the server MUST send the client an ERROR frame and disconnect the client.